Cryonics - Why I Chose Cryopreservation.

 Not everyone will want to live forever.
 This is their choice.
 It is not one I understand, really, as that philosophy is alien to me - but each to their own.

 It is my choice to do my utmost to give myself the opportunity to benefit from future sciences, hence my plans for cryo-preservation.
-I look forward to discovering a brave new world (or several, even.)
+I look forward to discovering a brave new world - or several brave new worlds, even!

 Share Your Views in this Poll!